schuchert/wikispaces/pages/FitNesse.Tutorials.CSharp.Slim.EachTable.md

 The second line executes a method with a rather long name: CreateWeeklyProgramNamedOnChannelStartingOnAtLengthEpisodes.
 The name is formed by taking the first cell that involves part of a method name (in this case the cell with "Create Weekly Program Named") and then taking each of the alternating cells.
 The parameters passed into this method are: W1, 7, 3/4/2008, 21:00, 60, 8.
 The result of that method invocation is stored in the variable $P1.

-The third line uses a keyword,// **show**//, that simply calls the method named "TotalEpisodesCreated" and then displays the result during test execution.
+The third line uses a keyword,**show**, that simply calls the method named "TotalEpisodesCreated" and then displays the result during test execution.

 The next two lines call another method with a long name: CreateDailyProgramNamedOnChannelStartingOnAtLengthEpisodes.
 The naming rules are the same.
-Since the first cell does not involve a variable assignment or a keyword like// **show**// or// **check**//, the name of the method starts in the first cell.
+Since the first cell does not involve a variable assignment or a keyword like**show** or**check**, the name of the method starts in the first cell.
 The parameters passed in are the alternating cells starting with D1, and they are: D1, 7, 3/4/2008, 20:30, 30, 56.

-The final line uses a keyword,// **check**//, to call a method called "TotalEpisodesCreated" and compares the return of that method to the next value, 128.
+The final line uses a keyword,**check**, to call a method called "TotalEpisodesCreated" and compares the return of that method to the next value, 128.

 Here's the code to get this table to pass:
 {% highlight csharp %}